BenTMatthews/SpoonCMS/README.md

     services.AddMvc();
 }
 ```
-You can also create a controller and endpoint to generate the admin page and and handle the service calls, this changes our `Configure` a bit:
+You can also create a controller and endpoint to generate the admin page and and handle the service calls.
+If you have some special auth attributes you want to use and not something built into claims, you can secure the controller you specify like any other.
+This changes our `Configure` a bit:

 ```
 public void ConfigureServices(IServiceCollection services) {
     ISpoonData spoonData = new LiteDBData(@"Data\DB\");
-    SpoonWebWorker.AdminPath = "adminControl";
+    SpoonWebWorker.AdminPath = "adminControl"; //remove leading '/'
     SpoonWebWorker.SpoonData = spoonData;

     //Will need to have some sort of user management system for this to work